sagarbiophysics/Subtomo-tutorials/source/HIV/picking.rst

 Set the Origin index to 0 and the voxel size to 1.
 You may need to recenter the view; the focus command will help here.

-3. If you want more contrast to better visualize the HIV particles, you can apply a gaussian filter (Volume Viewer > Tools > Volume Filter).
+3. If you want more contrast to better visualize the HIV particles, you can apply a gaussian filter (``Volume Viewer > Tools > Volume Filter``).
 A gaussian with of 1 should be sufficient, but remember to uncheck the “Displayed subregion only” option.

-4. Before picking HIV particles, it may be useful to shift the camera to use orthographic projections (Side view > Camera > Projection > Orthographic).
+4. Before picking HIV particles, it may be useful to shift the camera to use orthographic projections (``Side view > Camera > Projection > Orthographic``).

 5. In the Volume Viewer, open the Volume Tracer tool.
 I would suggest setting the marker radius to 20, which makes a sphere smaller than the HIV particles, but large enough to assess centering.
 Move through the place and place a marker at each HIV particle.
 I recommend taking only the complete particles.

-6. When you have finished marking your particles, save the marker set into the tilt series folder in as metadata/sphere/sphere.cmm.
+6. When you have finished marking your particles, save the marker set into the tilt series folder in as ``metadata/sphere/sphere.cmm``.
 This naming convention is important for parsing the metadata files into the tomolist later.

-7. In the main window, open the Pick Particles tool (Tools > Utilities > Pick Particle).
+7. In the main window, open the Pick Particles tool (``Tools > Utilities > Pick Particle``).
 Load the marker file and press Display.
 A series of sliders will a appear for each marker.
 Adjust them until the radius for each as needed.
 Since the HIV particles are not perfect spheres, adjust the radius to a point with the best compromise.
 Also, there are several concentric layers to each HIV particle; set the radius for each sphere so that the edge is on similar layers.